Electrical discharge machining: Wire EDM

 The wire-cut process uses water as its dielectric fluid, controlling its resistivity and other electrical properties with filters and PID controlled de-ionizer units.
 The water flushes the cut debris away from the cutting zone.
 Flushing is an important factor in determining the maximum feed rate for a given material thickness.

+The electrode used in Wire EDM is typically made from brass, copper, or coated materials such as zinc-coated or diffusion-annealed wires.
+Brass wire is the most commonly used due to its balance of conductivity, tensile strength, and cost-effectiveness.
+Coated wires are often employed to improve cutting speed, reduce wire breakage, and enhance surface finish by facilitating more stable electrical discharges.

 Along with tighter tolerances, multi axis EDM wire-cutting machining centers have added features such as multi heads for cutting two parts at the same time, controls for preventing wire breakage, automatic self-threading features in case of wire breakage, and programmable machining strategies to optimize the operation.

 Wire-cutting EDM is commonly used when low residual stresses are desired, because it does not require high cutting forces for removal of material.
 If the energy per pulse is relatively low (as in finishing operations), little change in the mechanical properties of a material is expected due to these low residual stresses, although material that hasn't been stress-relieved can distort in the machining process.

 The work piece may undergo a significant thermal cycle, its severity depending on the technological parameters used.
 Such thermal cycles may cause formation of a recast layer on the part and residual tensile stresses on the work piece.
 If machining takes place after heat treatment, dimensional accuracy will not be affected by heat treat distortion.

-Fast hole drilling EDM
+Hole drilling EDM

-Fast hole drilling EDM was designed for producing fast, accurate, small, deep holes.
+Hole drilling EDM was designed for producing fast, accurate, small, deep holes.
 It is conceptually akin to sinker EDM but the electrode is a rotating tube conveying a pressurized jet of dielectric fluid.
 It can make a hole an inch deep in about a minute and is a good way to machine holes in materials too hard for twist-drill machining.
 This EDM drilling type is used largely in the aerospace industry, producing cooling holes into aero blades and other components.
 It is also used to drill holes in industrial gas turbine blades, in molds and dies, and in bearings.